SluskyLab/MAHOMES-II/FeatureCalculations/README.md

 note: FindGeo and bluues binaries may require additional dependencies depending on the system being used.

-### change something
+### test output from other programs
 1. Update ThirdPartyCalculations/testRun.sh to point to the correct location on your machine.
 2. change FINDGEO_DIR in ThirdPartyCalculations/findgeo.py to point to the correct location on your machine.
-3. run ThirdPartyCalculations/testRun.sh check if ThirdPartyCalculations/check_setup/output/ is correct.
+3. run ThirdPartyCalculations/testRun.sh
+4. Compare files generated in ThirdPartyCalculations/check_setup/output to files in ThirdPartyCalculations/check_setup/example